KoganeShiro/ft_transcendence/README.md

 - [x] Let the user know who they are in remote + with friend
 - [x] Add the friends component to have the chat in the play with game
+- [x] Check the padding so there is no scroll or change to w/s

 - [ ] See if you have a cookie, Ask for refresh token, Send request with the refresh token in the header on logout, remove all cookie session